ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 #### Upload client certificate

 The documentation on [How to secure APIs using client certificate authentication in API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates-for-clients) describes how to upload a `pfx` client certificate to API Management using the Azure Portal.
 We'll do the same using Bicep.
-And because we're only validating the thumbprint, we don't need the private key, so we can upload a `.cer` file instead.
+Because we're only validating the thumbprint, we don't need the private key, so we can upload a `.cer` file instead.

-Open the `main.bicep` and add the following resource.
+Open the `main.bicep` file and add the following resource.
 It will upload the `dev-client-01.cer` client certificate to API Management.

 ```bicep
 // Add client certificate for 'Dev Client 01'